SenuriBandara/extract-expa-signUp-appscript/README.md

 1. In your Google Sheet, go to `Extensions > Apps Script`.
 2. Delete any existing code in the script editor.
-3. Copy and paste the code from `ExpaSignUpExtract.gs` into the script editor.
+3. Copy and paste the code from `ExpaSignUpAppscriptExtract` into the script editor.

 ### 3. Configure the Script